 There a many other scrumptious items on the menu, including a Wagyu Ramen Burger and a Juicy Pork Bun.
 You can see the whole menu here.

 The first time I went to Tatsu Ramen, I spotted a woman at a table squeezing fresh garlic into her ramen with a garlic press.
-I assumed she worked at the restaurant since she was using kitchen tools, but I was wrong.
+I assumed she worked at the restaurant since she was using kitchen tools.

-Every table has a few clean garlic presses and a container of freshly peeled garlic.
+As it turned out, every table has a garlic presses and a container of freshly peeled garlic.
 Brilliant!

 There are also containers of dry seaweed and a sesame seed grinders.
 Ever had freshly ground sesame seeds over your ramen?
 You must try it.